Gender Justice

 Make Art for Women’s Activism (MAWA)

 MAWA is a 3 year funded project (2020-2023) by The UN Trust Fund to End Violence against Women (UN Trust Fund).
-The project works with 57 Community-Based Organisations (CBOs) and Civil Society Organisations (CSOs)in 6 districts of Malawi, Phalombe, Chiradzulu, Blantyre, Chikwawa, Mulanje and Zomba, to design and implement innovative projects to tackle Violence Against Women and Girls (VAWG) in their communities, and collectively advocate for change at a District and National levels.
+The project worked with 57 Community-Based Organisations (CBOs) and Civil Society Organisations (CSOs)in 6 districts of Malawi, Phalombe, Chiradzulu, Blantyre, Chikwawa, Mulanje and Zomba, to design and implement innovative projects to tackle Violence Against Women and Girls (VAWG) in their communities, and collectively advocate for change at a District and National levels.
 Through this project, the CSOs and CBOs have formed 5 district EVAWG networks.

 Impact